MathBilibili/Stochastic-approximation-cut-algorithm/README.md

 Please cite the following paper when using SACut:

 Liu, Yang and Robert J.B.
 Goudie.
-“Stochastic Approximation Cut Algorithm for Inference in Modularized Bayesian Models.”
-(2020). [	arXiv:2006.01584][arXiv]
+“Stochastic Approximation Cut Algorithm for Inference in Modularized Bayesian Models.” _Statistics and Computing (in press)_ (2021). [	arXiv:2006.01584][arXiv]

 ## Installation
 Simply download and install the SACut package from Github.